rxdu/fall_risk_project_ros/README.md

 ```

-2.How to get image topics from a webcam
+2.How to get use OpenCV in a ROS node

-Follow the following article:
+This article can give you a idea about how it works:

 http://siddhantahuja.wordpress.com/2011/07/20/working-with-ros-and-opencv-draft/

-When you install required package, make sure you are installing the right version.
+But it is out of dated and using the old rosbuild rather than catkin.

+If you still want to follow this article, make sure to make adjustments.

 For example, the tutorial gives: